KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Experiments

-\paragraph{Real-world OSS task (COVID-19 infection segmentation in CT scans).} To construct a COVID-19 task, we exploit the public datasets summarized in \cite{ma2020towards}.
+\paragraph{Real-world OSDAS task (COVID-19 infection segmentation in CT scans).} To construct a COVID-19 task, we exploit the public datasets summarized in \citep{ma2020towards}.
 The source data consists of normal CT scans with lung annotations.
 Both target data and test data include COVID-19 cases and non-infected CT scans.
 Detailed data descriptions and data processes are introduced in Appendix~\ref{appendix:B}.
 To give a comprehensive comparison, we evaluate the proposed method from both pixel-level and instance-level aspects.
-The IoU values of lung and infection averaged among all test cases are reported in Table \ref{Table5}, denoted as Lung\_IoU and Infection\_IoU.
+The IoU values of lung and infection averaged among all test cases are reported in Table \ref{Table11}, denoted as Lung\_IoU and Infection\_IoU.
 We also provide four other metrics: Accuracy, Precision, Recall, and F1-score, commonly used in medical fields for instance-level evaluation.

-\textbf{Results on real-world OSS task.} In Table \ref{Table5}, all these models achieve 100.0\% recall, meaning that all infected cases are detected, which is desirable in medical image diagnosis.
-Specifically, OSBP gains a non-zero IoU in infection and the same instance-level performance as AdaptSegNet + KRADA, but it heavily sacrifices the segmentation accuracy of the lung.
-Compared with OSBP, CLAN + KRADA shows superior segmentation performance in both pixel-level and instance-level evaluations.
-Moreover, FADA + KRADA greatly outperforms OSBP and obtains the best results.
+\textbf{Results on real-world OSDAS task.} In Table \ref{Table11}, all these models achieve 100.0\% recall, meaning that all infected cases are detected, which is desirable in medical image diagnosis.
+OSBP gains a 0.6\% IoU in infection and the same instance-level performance as AdaptSegNet + KRADA and CLAN + KRADA, but it heavily sacrifices the segmentation accuracy of the lung.
+Compared with OSBP, CLAN + KRADA shows superior performance in both pixel-level and instance-level evaluations.
+Moreover, FADA + KRADA greatly outperforms other models and obtains the best results.
 Examples of segmentation results are provided in Figure \ref{Fig4}.